33 Abundant Life in the Eternal City

 The sisters embraced again and talked of the paths that had brought them to this moment as they worked together on the final preparations for the meal.

 Soon it was time for everyone to be seated around the table and the food was served.
 Stories were shared about the journeys each had been on and how they had learnt the way of agape love.
 Gladness and gratitude flowed through the conversations as the dancing lights of the new heavens illuminated the garden.
-Across the ages, wherever people have formed communities there have been such gatherings, but here in Zion, with no need to hide behind masks or fear being judged by one’s neighbour, they were free to enjoy the fullness of every moment.
+Across the ages, wherever people have formed communities there have been such gatherings, but here in the Eternal City, with no need to hide behind masks or fear being judged by one’s neighbour, they were free to enjoy the fullness of every moment.

 As people finished eating, Adilah stood and asked for attention.
 “Let us raise a glass to Jesus, the overseer of our journeys towards finding agape love, to Ruach dwelling within us and to Papa our Father, who, as promised, has given us this abundant life that will only grow richer in the ages ahead.”